vishivishvish/dlai-knowledge-graphs-rag/code-files/3 - Querying Knowledge Graphs.md

-Below is **[Grok's](https://grok.com)** detailed block-by-block description of the provided Python code, which interacts with a Neo4j graph database using the Cypher query language through the LangChain connector.
+Below is **[Grok's](https://grok.com)** detailed block-by-block description of the Python code, which interacts with a Neo4j graph database using the Cypher query language through the LangChain connector.
 For each block, I’ll explain **what the code is trying to do** and highlight **syntactical nuances** to keep in mind regarding Python and Cypher.

 ---